oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Zstandard is a real-time compression algorithm, providing high compression ratios.
 It offers a very wide range of compression/speed trade-off, while being backed by a very fast decoder.
 It also offers a special mode for small data, called dictionary compression, and can create dictionaries from any sample set.

-**URL**
+**More Information**

 https://facebook.github.io/zstd